armchair-traveller/o1-homes/README.md

 **BEYOND MVP: About**

 There're a lot of things that can be done to improve the app, even without extending its functionality as per requirements.
 I did half of the things I wanted to do on the backend, but they're incomplete and never made it in.
 They were primarily done on the second day (frontend+mock without DB was done by the first, see commits & deploy in frontend-mock branch which only had sparse fixes). `src/lib/gql/fauna/setup.fql` has incomplete/planned work, and none of it was used to setup the database.
-Only check if you're interested, but better to just let me explain them if you're curious.
+Only check if you're interested, but better to just let me explain them if you're curious and want to save time.

 ## Resources